openstack/skyline-console/doc/source/user/compute.rst

    and click :guilabel:`Associate Floating IP`.

 #.
 In the :guilabel:`Associate Floating IP` dialog box, select
-   :guilabel:`Instance IP` and :guilabel:`Floating Ip Address`.
+   :guilabel:`Instance IP` and :guilabel:`Floating IP Address`.

 #.
 Click :guilabel:`OK`.

 .. note::

-   To disassociate an IP address from an instance, click the :guilabel:`Disassociate Floating Ip` button.
+   To disassociate an IP address from an instance, click the :guilabel:`Disassociate Floating IP` button.

 Upload an image
 ---------------